 Once you’ve given your body a chance to get clear, begin “challenging” it by ingesting a specific food and then monitoring your reactions over a 24-hour period.
-Usually, if your body doesn’t like a particular food, it will tell you (see chart at right).
+Usually, if your body doesn’t like a particular food, it will tell you (see chart below).

 Once you become more aware of your diet and your body’s reactions, you can identify which foods to eliminate or significantly cut back on.
 You can also count on making steady improvements in your health and appearance.

 During the first week they eliminate their false-fat foods, it is not uncommon for people to lose between 5 and 10 pounds, and to look as though they’ve lost even more.
 As toxins and inflammation subside, most people also start feeling much better overall.
 Best of all, as their metabolism recovers and their system normalizes, the real fat they’ve accumulated starts coming off, too.
 Over time, as the body heals, many food sensitivities will subside.

 If you seem to be addicted to any foods — that is, you crave them and eat them every day or at every meal, you will probably need to completely remove those foods from your diet for several weeks or months in order to permanently reduce your sensitivity.